pokermoneyclips/lazyrhythm/README.md

 @import 'rhythm/rhythm_vars';
 @import 'rhythm/rhythm_helpers';
 @import 'rhythm/rhythm';
+@import 'rhythm/rhythm_horiz';

 Table of Contents
 ==========

 The rhythm_vars file has all the default variables for you to configure.
 Here you'd set default font size, line height, margin and padding.
 I've also included a variety of font scaling variables to use (there's an example of how to use them in rhythm_starters)
-The rhythm_helpers file has the secondary functions that help with some of the lifting of our other mixins The rhythm file has the 3 mixins you'll be using to set up your sizes, line heights, padding, borders, and margins.
+The rhythm_helpers file has the secondary functions that help with some of the lifting of our other mixins The rhythm file has the 4 mixins you'll be using to set up your sizes, line heights, padding, borders, and margins.
+The rhythm_horiz file allows for setting padding and margins relative to line height.
+There is also a horizontal border padding corrector if you used the border mixin from the rhythm file.

 Gotchas